UniStuttgart-VISUS/megamol/docs/manual.md

 *Modules* are the functional entities of MegaMol.
 They provide several programmatic access points, the *slots*.
-Two types of these slots are shown in figure [Example Graph](#examplegraph) as circled dots.
+Two types of these slots are shown in the above figure of an example graph as circled dots.

 *CalleeSlots* are access points of modules, through which these can be called to perform a function.
 For example, modules of class `SphererRenderer` provide a CalleeSlot rendering through which the rendering function can be invoked.